anjalianjuz/Quotes/English/Quotes_English.md

 > Excellence, then, is not an act but a habit. - ARISTOTLE
 >If you can dream it, you can do it.
 >Trust yourself that you can do it and get it. ―Baz Luhrmann.

+> More smiling, less worrying.
+More compassion, less judgment.
+More blessed, less stressed.
+More love, less hate.